garrettcollier/WaterQualityDetectionContract/README.md

 ## Responsibilities

-- Alexandria: I plan to work with Nard on camera recognition and development of a database to store strip colors and related measurements.
+- Alexandria: I plan to take the roles of Task Manager and Beta Test Organizer.

-We will need to use a database to connect the color gradient with the values for the measurements for the test strip kit.
-We will also need to setup the camera so that it is able to recognize a strip and the color present on it.
+I plan to help everyone stay on top of their tasks and provide assistance as needed.
+A large part of the project is camera function and development of a database to store strip colors and related measurements.
+When we get to the Beta Testing phase, I will coordinate this and work with everyone involved to make sure it goes smoothly.

 - Gunner: I plan on taking on the integration tester role, and willing to help on other roles.